VATBox/llm-confidence/README.md

 # Print the confidence scores
 print(confidence)

-Explanation:
+Example Breakdown
-Get Completion: Sends a prompt to the OpenAI GPT model and retrieves the completion, including the log probabilities.
+Get Completion: Sends a prompt to the OpenAI GPT model and retrieves the completion, including log probabilities.
 Logprobs Formatting: Formats the raw log probabilities into a structured format that can be processed.
-Confidence Calculation: Aggregates the probabilities and returns confidence scores for key-value pairs in the model’s JSON response.
+Confidence Calculation: Aggregates the probabilities and returns confidence scores for key-value pairs in the model's JSON response.
-Customizing Nested Keys for Confidence Aggregation
-In the example above, the nested keys dictionary (nested_keys_dct) allows you to define custom fields (like 'vat') and related sub-keys (e.g., 'vat_data', 'percent', etc.) to calculate an aggregated confidence score.

-You can modify this to fit your use case by adding more nested keys based on the structure of your LLM outputs.
+Customization
+You can customize the nested_keys_dct parameter to aggregate confidence scores for your specific fields.
+For example:

+nested_keys_dct={'address': ['street', 'city', 'state']}

+This will compute a combined confidence score for all fields related to addresses.

 License
-This package is licensed under the Apache License 2.0.
-See the LICENSE file for more details.
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

 Contributing
-Feel free to fork the repository, create new branches, and open PRs to contribute to the project.
-Ensure that new features or fixes come with adequate tests.
+We welcome contributions!
+Here's how you can help:

+Fork the project.
+Create a branch for your feature or bug fix.
+Open a pull request.
+Make sure to include tests for any new features or bug fixes.

+Feel free to use the package and improve upon it.
+If you encounter any issues, please open an issue in the repository.

+### Key Sections:
+- **Title & Description**: Provides a quick overview of what the package does.
+- **Installation**: Simple command to install the package via `pip`.
+- **Usage**: Includes a working example with code that shows how to use the package.
+- **Customization**: A brief section explaining how users can modify the `nested_keys_dct` parameter.
+- **License**: License details for the project.
+- **Contributing**: A call for contributions with basic steps.

+You can save this content as `README.md` in the root of your repository.

+Let me know if you'd like any additional modifications!